This unit represents curricular integration on two levels:

 5. How secure is the position of Jews in emancipated countries in which they have received full rights and enjoy a high level of acceptance?
 Could it happen in America?

 6. What are the potential effects of integration with the non-Jewish society on readiness to perceive and act against anti-Semitic activities?
-How do American Jews react when there is conflict between the United States and Israel?
+How do American Jews react when there is a conflict between the United States and Israel?